siderolabs/talos/website/content/v1.8/introduction/getting-started.md

 The `--insecure` flag is necessary because the PKI infrastructure has not yet been made available to the node.
 Note: the connection _will_ be encrypted, but not authenticated.

-When using the `--insecure` flag, it is not necessary to specify an endpoint.
+> When using the `--insecure` flag, you cannot specify an endpoint, and must directly access the node on port 50000.

 ### Default talosconfig configuration file